 Chandigarh is the first ever planned city in India.
 It was planned by the French architect Le Corbusier.
 The city tops the union territories of India and is significant as it has the highest per capita income as compared to other union territories of the country.

 You can say it is an example of modernization brought together with nature preservation.
-A rare example lies in the trees and plants that are included in any planning of construction.
-The city was known to be cleanest in the country according to the report stated in 2011.
-Chandigarh permits only those industries to flourish that do not pollute the air.
+A rare example lies in the trees and plants that are included in planning of its construction.
+The city is known to be cleanest in the country according to the reports.
+It permits only those industries to flourish that do not pollute the air.
 That is why you find the air of Chandigarh to be fresh and free of pollution.
-The city was constituted on November 1, 1966.
-Since it's in inception it has been a significant city in the whole of North India.
+The city was constituted on 1 November 1966.
+Since its inception, it has been a significant city in the whole of North India.
 Due to the beautiful planning and architecture, you can see that tourism has also flourished and has become an important tourist hub in North India.

 History of Chandigarh